doctrine/phpcr-odm-documentation/en/reference/introduction.rst

 -------------------

 Documents are lightweight PHP Objects that don't need to extend any abstract base class or interface.
-An entity class must not be final or contain final methods.
+A document class must not be final or contain final methods.
 Additionally it must not implement **clone** nor **wakeup** or :doc:`do so safely <../cookbook/implementing-wakeup-or-clone>`.